intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/keras_mixed_precision.md.txt

 ## Setting the dtype policy

 To use mixed precision in Keras, you need to create a [`tf.keras.mixed_precision.Policy`](https://www.tensorflow.org/api_docs/python/tf/keras/mixed_precision/Policy), typically referred to as a *dtype policy*.
-Dtype policies specify how the dtypes layers will run in.
+Dtype policies specify how the dtypes layers will run.
 In this guide, you will construct a policy from the string `'mixed_float16'` and set it as the global policy.
 This will cause subsequently created layers to use mixed precision with a mix of float16 and float32.

 ```python
 policy = mixed_precision.Policy('mixed_float16')